san-serif-sentiments/sans_serif_sentiments/local-ollama/install-run-ollama-on-local.md

-# Ollama Local LLM Cheat Sheet
+# Ollama Local LLM - How To

 ## Install
 | Command | Explanation |